suulperi/ocp-nutanix/README.md

   csi.storage.k8s.io/snapshotter-secret-namespace: openshift-cluster-csi-drivers
 deletionPolicy: Delete
 ```
-You can also use RH ACM Governance(policies) to enable iSCSI Daemon and Enable VolumeSnapshotClass.
+You can also use RH ACM Governance(policies) to enable iSCSI Daemon and create VolumeSnapshotClass.
 Policies can be found from [here](https://github.com/suulperi/ocp-nutanix/tree/main/policies)

 ## Use Case 1 - Running workloads in two DCs
 ![Guestbook Architecture](/pics/guestbook-arch.png)